 - Write some notes on your grades even if you are not a primary or secondary for use in the discussion and to assist the primary reviewer in their drafting of the final evaluation.

 - Complete the final evaluation within a few days of the TAC meeting so that comments and discussions are still fresh.

 Please format your written evaluations into these four sections:

 - A brief summary of the proposal’s science goals and strategies

 - Strengths of the proposal

+The weaknesses should include both scientific and technical feasibility issues, if any.
 The grade scale and grading criteria used by the TACs is described below.
 Please use as much as possible of the grade range so we can use the spread to differentiate between proposals.

 Notice that a “B” grade is “An excellent proposal, certainly worth doing.”
 So getting a “B” grade from the TAC is still a highly desirable outcome.
 To get an “A” grade, the proposal must be truly “outstanding” and “highly likely to provide very worthwhile results” that will “quickly have high impact.”
 A “C” grade is still a “very good proposal with no particular flaws” and will be a “significant contribution to the field.”
 Please feel free to use minuses and pluses as well.

 - Outstanding proposal, makes use of the Keck in a powerful way, highly likely to provide very worthwhile results that will relatively quickly have high impact on a forefront field.

 - An excellent proposal, certainly worth doing, makes excellent use of the unique capabilities of the Keck Observatory, but is not so urgent or immediately compelling as one getting an A.